What Are Pulmonary Exercise Tests?

 • Wear clothes and shoes that are comfortable.

-• You may use your usual walking aids such as a cane or walker, if needed.
+• You may use your usual walking aids like a cane or walker, if needed.

-• It is okay to eat a light meal prior to your test.
+• You may need to avoid drinking caffeinated beverages before the test.
+It is okay to eat a light meal before your test.

 • Take your usual medications.